teamallnighter/sb-njs-drugdb/README.md

-# Building a Multi-User Blogging App with Nuxt and Supabase

-This project goes along with the blog post featured on CSS Tricks.

-### Running the project
+# Multi User Supabase NUXT blog

+## Features

+1. NUXTJS
+2. NETLIFY
+3. MULTIPLE USERS W/ SUPABASE AUTH

+### Init The Project

 To get started with this project, follow these steps.